-Successful Projects will have highly effective project controls functions that consider people, processes, and systems.
+Successful projects will have highly effective project controls functions that consider people, processes, and systems.
 Organisations with highly effective teams and fully integrated processes and systems achieved a 91% project success rate.
 When these three elements are properly established and working in harmony, project controls functions can bring awareness and understanding to the senior leadership team as well as the project team.
 It is also the best way to influence the time and cost aspects of a project.
-When high importance is placed on project controls, organisations are also more than three times more likely to achieve success.
+When high importance is placed on project controls, organisations are also more than 3x more likely to achieve success.

-According to the last project control survey, diversity in the workplace does have a direct influence on the level of performance of projects.
+According to the last project controls survey, diversity in the workplace does have a direct influence on the level of performance of projects.
 Organisations with a 40-50% female workplace found that 52% of their projects achieved most or all of their project outcomes.
-While when the female-male balance only reaches 10-20%, only 41% of projects achieving most of their outcomes.
+While when the female-male balance only reaches 10-20%, only 41% of projects are achieving most of their outcomes.

-“Having worked within a client organisation that is very actively promoting both diversity and inclusion I can see the benefits.
-Not only does it make for better decision making but also a happier workforce”.
+“Having worked within a client organisation that is very actively promoting both diversity and inclusion, I can see the benefits.
+Not only does it make for better decision making, but also a happier workforce”.

-With only 17% of those researched believing that their project controls teams have the skills required to perform their functions successfully, it is clear why so many major projects are not performing and failing to meet objectives.
+With only 17% of those researched believing that their project controls teams have the skills required to perform their functions successfully, it is clear why so many major projects are not performing well and failing to meet objectives.
 Ensuring your teams have the right skills, through recruitment and training, is key to success.
 ‘Planning’ and ‘Data Analytics & Visualisation’ were identified as two main areas of focus for improvement.
 When people feel fully able to perform at their best, they are more likely to stay with your organisation.
 We found in our survey that when the organisation turnover is less than 5% they were generally more successful.

-Technology advancements such as 4D Planning and BIM are adding value and increasing levels of project success to those investing.
+Technology advancements such as 4D Planning and BIM, are adding value and increasing levels of project success to those investing.
 Organisations using 4D planning on a regular basis are achieving 3X more success on projects.
 However, a lack of clarity on the benefits and the availability of skilled resources is preventing further take up.

 “The results show that cutting edge BIM techniques are adding real value, increasing transparency and improving control throughout delivery.
 However, with that comes an important realisation that their adoption involves much more than just a set of new tools and systems.
 Also a change in organisational culture, improvements in the skills of the people and the processes that underpin them.”
-Bryn Lockett, LogiKal CEO.